ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  * [ton/crypto/smartcont/wallet-code.fc](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet-code.fc)

-This version introduces the `valid_until` parameter, which is used to set a time limit for a transaction in case you don't want it to be confirmed too late.
-This version also does not have the get-method for the public key, which was added in `V2R2`.
+This version introduces the `valid_until` parameter, which sets a time limit for a transaction.
+It is helpful to prevent it from being confirmed too late.
+Note that this version still does not include a get method for the public key.
+That was added later in `V2R2`.

-All differences compared to the previous version are a consequence of adding the `valid_until` functionality.
-A new exit code was added: `0x23`, marking the failure of the valid_until check.
-Additionally, a new UNIX-time field has been added to the external message body layout, setting the time limit for the transaction.
-All get methods remain the same.
+All differences from the previous version stem from the addition of `valid_until` functionality:
+- A new exit code `0x23` was introduced to indicate a failed `valid_until` check.
+- A new UNIX-time field was added to the external message body layout, specifying the transaction's time limit.
+- All existing get methods remain unchanged.

 #### External message body layout
 1. Data:
     - <b>signature</b>: 512-bit long ed25519 signature.
     - <b>msg-seqno</b>: 32-bit long sequence number.
-    - <b>valid-until</b>: 32-bit long Unix-time integer.
+    - <b>valid-until</b>: 32-bit long UNIX-time integer.
-    - <b>(0-4)mode</b>: up to four 8-bit long integer's defining sending mode for each message.
+    - <b>(0-4)mode</b>: up to four 8-bit integers specifying the sending mode for each message.
 2. Up to 4 references to cells containing messages.

 ### Wallet V3

-This version introduces the `subwallet_id` parameter, which allows you to create multiple wallets using the same public key (so you can have only one seed phrase and multiple wallets).
-As before, `V3R2` only adds the get-method for the public key.
+This version introduces the `subwallet_id` parameter, which allows you to create multiple wallets using the same public key.
+In practice, you can manage several wallets using a single seed phrase.
+As before, `V3R2` only adds a get method for the public key.

 Wallet source code:
  * [ton/crypto/smartcont/wallet3-code.fc](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc)

-Essentially, `subwallet_id` is just a number added to the contract state when it’s deployed.
-Since the contract address in TON is a hash of its state and code, the wallet address will change with a different `subwallet_id`.
-This version is the most widely used right now.
-It covers most use cases and remains clean, simple, and mostly the same as previous versions.
-All get methods remain the same.
+Essentially, `subwallet_id` is just a number added to the contract state at deployment.
+Since a contract address in TON is the hash of its code and state, changing the `subwallet_id` results in a different wallet address.
+This version is currently the most widely used.
+It supports most use cases while remaining clean, simple, and consistent with earlier versions.
+All get methods remain unchanged.

 #### Persistent Memory Layout
 - <b>seqno</b>: 32-bit sequence number.